-The 'intended outcomes' section at the beginning of this document has been updated with the latest NA figures as a reference point for the success criteria.
+The 'intended outcomes' section at the beginning of this document has been updated in October 2023 with the latest NA figures as a reference point for the success criteria.
+This will be further updated in January 2024 when the finalised data is released.